copiaincolla/MetaTagsBundle/README.md

 Symfony Bundle to manage html meta tags by matching urls.

-Tags with __"x.y"__ format are compatible with latest Symfony version (currently >= 2.2).

-Tags starting with __"S2.0"__ are compatible with Symfony 2.0.x.

-If you are using symfony 2.0.x follow [this guide on the symfony-2.0.x branch](https://github.com/copiaincolla/MetaTagsBundle/blob/symfony-2.0.x/README.md).

 # How it works

 Based on the configuration provided by the user and/or a user custom service, MetaTagsBundle _loads_ some urls and manages the association between an __url__ and its __meta tags values__ storing the data in the database.